Man testifies he was hired to kill Virginia woman, son

-The Virginian-Pilot reports 43-year-old Richard Stoner told the court Thursday how Christopher Schmidt hired him and planned the 2004 slaying of 29-year-old Lois Schmidt and Jonathan Vetrano.
+The Virginian-Pilot reported that 43-year-old Richard Stoner testified at a preliminary hearing Thursday about how Christopher Schmidt hired him and they planned and carried out the 2004 slaying of 29-year-old Lois Schmidt and Jonathan Vetrano, her son from another marriage.
+Judge Deborah Bryan found prosecutors established sufficient probable cause, moving Schmidt's case forward to a grand jury.

 Stoner said the two men were shooting guns in a Florida field when the 46-year-old Schmidt mentioned wanting to shoot his wife.
 The Schmidts were divorcing and fighting over custody of their 1-year-old daughter.

-Stoner testified that he killed Lois Schmidt, her son from another marriage and a dog and wounded her brother and then set their home on fire.
+He drove around the block and watched the house and "talked myself up" before approaching again and cutting phone lines and circuit breakers.
+He testified that he killed Lois Schmidt, her son and a dog, wounded her brother and then set the home on fire.
+Stoner drove to Schmidt's Florida home, discarding evidence along the way, he said.

+Police approached Stoner more than once, but he testified that it wasn't until June that he admitted involvement: "I was cracking up at this point.
+I was done."

 Stoner and Schmidt were arrested in June on charges of first-degree murder and extradited to Virginia.